Shawful/homework_fe_homebot/part1/Instructions.md

 Within the part1/image_components folder we have included two pieces of data from an advertiser, an icon and a larger image.

+We've also included within part1/image_components folder some images of stars to help make your job easier.

 The four remaining text pieces of the ad from our advertiser are:

 Category: “Productivity”